Md-Khid/COVID-19_Country_Grouping/README.md

 ![Picture18](https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/b6f52379-f71a-4a26-b58c-b6ad7c1b1975)

 In regards to its policy stringency, Bahrain has been lagging, such as with delayed government responses to school closures, workplace closures and travel bans.
 Furthermore, global healthcare norms and security have not been adequately adhered to, such as a lack of a reliable healthcare system to treat the sick and protect healthcare workers from the virus.
-This is further evidenced by the current COVID-19 warning alert issued by the US Centers for Disease Control and Prevention for Bahrain.
+This is further evidenced by the current COVID-19 warning alert issued by the US Centers for Disease Control and Prevention for Bahrain on September 21st, 2022.

 ### Conclusion